12 Simple Ways Restaurant Servers Get You to Tip More

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 When dining out in the U.S., it’s standard practice to tip 20% of the bill.
-A good rule of thumb is if you walk into a sit-down restaurant and are served by a waiter or waitress, expect to give them at least that much.
+A good rule of thumb is if you walk into a sit-down restaurant, expect to give your server at least that much.

-However, some people are especially generous tippers, and experienced servers know this.
+However, some people tip significantly more based on good service, and experienced servers know this.
 They may even pull some tricks to flatter you and get you to leave a few extra dollars on the table.

 wavebreak3/Adobe Waitress taking order at restaurant